NotTheOnlyRph/MontyHallDS/Readme.txt

 Welcome to the Monty Hall Problem for Nintendo DS!

-It's a programe I made alone, in one month.
+It's a program I made alone, in one month.
 If you want to play it or to see / edit the code (I don't see why you could have downloaded it else, but anyways...), see the sectiond below.

 PLAY